EvolutionProject/pcs-deploy/README.md

 # pcs-deploy

-This repository contains artifacts necessary for deployment of PancakeSwap smart contracts to your local development ethereum instance.
+This repository contains artifacts necessary for deployment of [PancakeSwap](https://pancakeswap.finance/) smart contracts to your local development ethereum instance (e.g. [Ganache](https://www.trufflesuite.com/ganache)).

 It is based on this post: https://nhancv.com/host-your-own-pancakeswap-testnet/, but it does not deploy Frontend